Toukon Shidou Chapter 1

 Toukon Shidou Chapter 1 (闘魂始動 ~ CHAPTER1 ~) was a professional wrestling event produced by New Japan Pro-Wrestling (NJPW).
 It took place on January 4 in the Tokyo Dome.
-Toukon Shidou Chapter 1 was the fifteenth January 4 Tokyo Dome Show held by NJPW.
+It was the fifteenth January 4 Tokyo Dome Show held by NJPW.
 The show drew 31,000 spectators.

 The main focus of the 11 match show was the IWGP championship defenses in the semi-main event and the main event.
 In the semi-main event Masahiro Chono and Hiroyoshi Tenzan successfully defended the IWGP Tag Team Championship against Shiro Koshinaka and Takao Omori; while the main event featured Brock Lesnar retaining the IWGP Heavyweight Championship against Shinsuke Nakamura.
 For only the second time in the history of the January 4 Tokyo Dome Shows, no title changed hands.

 Production

 Background

 The January 4 Tokyo Dome Show is NJPW's biggest annual event and has been called "the largest professional wrestling show in the world outside of the United States" and the "Japanese equivalent to the Super Bowl".